harrysan/harrysan/README.md

 - 👋 Hi, I’m @harrysan
-- 👀 I’m interested in programming, multimedia editing and gaming.
+- 👀 I’m interested in programming and gaming.
 - 🌱 Still learning.

-Thankyou <3

 <!---
 harrysan/harrysan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.